Tanaht/PinIt/readme.md

 `docker/pinit-env.list` Configuration to override Spring environment variable to connect to mysql datasource

 /!\ Before these commands, if no docker image exists run the following command:

+The plugin we use to generate the docker image seems a little buggy and may crash due to incorrect plugin installation for the first use.
+Alse this plugin take its time but works even if console seems froozen.
 ```Shell
 sudo mvn dockerfile:build -Denv=prod
 ```